 Climate Place

 The near-term (next few decades) impacts of climate change will be very unpleasant and costly.
 The impacts and costs after mid-century will be totally unacceptable - a bust.
-There is a simple and effective way to address the problem: put a price on carbon
+And yet, there is a simple and effective way to address the problem: put a price on carbon pollution.

 The purpose of this site is to give people the tools and information they need to make the case for urgent and dramatic action to address climate change.